 The HSCAT scatterometer instrument is mounted on the HY-2B satellite which was launched on October 25th, 2018 by the Chinese National Satellite Ocean Application Service (NSOAS).
 The same instrument is mounted on the HY-2C satellite which was launched on September 21th, 2020, and on the HY-2D satellite which was launched on May 19th, 2021.
 The Ku-band HSCAT instruments on the three satellites are identical and are similar to HSCAT on HY-2A which was launched in 2011.
-The level 1b files from NSOAS are processed by KNMI into 25 km and 50 km level 2 wind products.
+The OSCAT scatterometer on Oceansat-3 (also known as EOS-06) was launched on November 26th, 2022 by the Indian Space Research Organisation (ISRO).
+Like HSCAT, it is a Ku-band rotating pencil beam instrument and it is similar to the OSCAT instruments that flew on the Oceansat-2 and on the ScatSat-1 satellites.

-The EUMETSAT Ocean and Sea Ice Satellite Application Facility (OSI SAF) produces a range of airsea interface products, namely: wind, sea ice characteristics, Sea Surface Temperatures (SST) and radiative fluxes, Surface Solar Irradiance (SSI) and Downward Long wave Irradiance (DLI).
+The EUMETSAT Ocean and Sea Ice Satellite Application Facility (OSI SAF) produces a range of air-sea interface products, namely: wind, sea ice characteristics, Sea Surface Temperatures (SST) and radiative fluxes, Surface Solar Irradiance (SSI) and Downward Long wave Irradiance (DLI).
 The Product Requirements Document [1] provides an overview of the committed products and their characteristics in the current OSI SAF project phase, the Service Specification Document [2] provides specifications and detailed information on the services committed towards the users by the OSI SAF in a given stage of the project.

-The OSI SAF delivers level 2 wind products with 25 and 50 km Wind Vector Cell (WVC) spacing in near-real time [3], based on the HSCAT scatterometer level 1b products, kindly provided by NSOAS.
-See the NSOAS documentation [4], [5] for more information on the level 1b product characteristics.
+The OSI SAF delivers level 2 wind products with 25 and 50 km Wind Vector Cell (WVC) spacing in nearreal time [3], based on the HSCAT and OSCAT scatterometer level 1b products, kindly provided by NSOAS and ISRO.
+See the NSOAS documentation [4], [5] and the ISRO documentation [6] for more information on the level 1b product characteristics.

 In this report, we assess the quality of the OSI SAF wind products.
 We compare the scatterometer wind data with ECMWF model data in section 2 and with in situ wind data from moored buoys in section 3.
 A triple collocation exercise is done as well and presented in section 4.
 Section 5 summarises the main conclusions.
-In this version (1.1) of the report, the validation information for HY-2D was added on top of HY-2B and HY-2C which already have an operational status.
-In order to make a good comparison of the new product with the existing HY-2B and HY-2C products, data for the same period was used for all three products.
-Thus, the HY-2B and HY-2C information will slightly differ from the information of previous report versions.
-The results presented in this report are encouraging and warrant the release of the HY-2D 25 and 50 km wind products.
+The validation information for HY-2B, HY-2C, HY-2D, and Oceansat-3 is based on newly processed data with consistent calibration and processing algorithms.
+The results slightly differ from earlier HY-2B, HY-2C, and HY-2D validation results [7] - these products already have a (pre)operational status.
+The results presented in this report are encouraging and warrant the release of the new Oceansat-3 and updated HY-2B/C/D 25 and 50 km wind products.